How to write an Experiment¶

 zip experiment.xpi api.js install.rdf schema.json

-- You can load the install.rdf temporarily from about:debugging > Load Temporary Add-on.
+- You also can load the install.rdf temporarily from about:debugging > Load Temporary Add-on.

 Using the experiment¶